These are the best places to travel this summer

 Best neighborhood for alfresco dining

-This is the neighborhood you want to give yourself some time to walk around in without fixed plans, and to enjoy the bungalow homes next to boutique storefronts.
+This is the neighborhood you want to give yourself some time to walk around in without fixed plans, enjoying the bungalow homes next to boutique storefronts.
 Best of all?
-There are lots of options for patio dining.
+The many options for patio dining.
 Virginia-Highland also has a large nightlife scene that’s concentrated in its bars.

 When you’re ready to spend some time indoors, check out the Landmark Midtown Art Cinema at the edge of the neighborhood.
 This independent movie theater shows documentaries as well as indie and foreign films.